OpenMS/pyopenms-docs/docs/source/datastructures_id.rst

 In OpenMS, identifications of peptides, proteins and small molecules are stored in dedicated data structures.
 These data structures are typically stored to disc as idXML or mzIdentML file.
-The highest-level structure is ProteinIdentification.
+The highest-level structure is ``ProteinIdentification``.
 It stores all identified proteins of an identification run as ProteinHit objects plus additional metadata (search parameters, etc.).
 Each ``ProteinHit`` contains the actual protein accession, an associated score, and (optionally) the protein sequence.

-A ``ProteinIdentification`` object stores the data corresponding to a single identified spectrum or feature.
+A ``PeptideIdentification`` object stores the data corresponding to a single identified spectrum or feature.
 It has members for the retention time, m/z, and a vector of ``PeptideHit`` objects.
-Each ``PeptideHit`` stores the information of a specific peptide-to-spectrum match (e.g., the score and the peptide sequence).
-Each ``PeptideHit`` also contains a vector of ``PeptideEvidence`` objects which store the reference to one (or in the case the peptide maps to multiple proteins multiple) proteins and the position therein.
+Each ``PeptideHit`` stores the information of a specific peptide-to-spectrum match or PSM (e.g., the score and the peptide sequence).
+Each ``PeptideHit`` also contains a vector of ``PeptideEvidence`` objects which store the reference to one or more (in the case the peptide maps to multiple proteins) proteins and the position therein.

 ProteinIdentification
 **********************